-So let us see how $\|K_{ss}\|<1$ is obtained given the above assignments of $b_L$ and $b_R$ sectors, and with the help of reweighting parameters.
-We are only interested in the sectors of $b_L$ and $b_R$ that satisfy both of the following two conditions: \begin{itemize} \item They are the "important" sectors from Eq.~\eqref{eq:lrimp}, i.e.~have $\o$ on the "external" horizontal leg.
+Now let us see how $\|K_{ss}\|<1$ is obtained given these $b_L$ and $b_R$, with the help of the reweighting parameters.
+We only have to pay attention to the sectors of $b_L$ and $b_R$ that satisfy both of the following two conditions: \begin{itemize} \item They are the "important" sectors from Eq.~\eqref{eq:lrimp}, i.e.~have $\o$ on the "external" horizontal leg.
 Only these sectors contribute to $b'$ at linear order. \item They are proportional to $b$ from the special sectors.
-Only these sectors contribute to $K_{ss}$. \end{itemize} There are only four $b_L$ and $b_R$ sectors in Eqs.~\eqref{eq:zchannel-lin},\eqref{eq:linchan},\eqref{eq:diag1split}, \eqref{eq:diag23split} which satisfy both of these conditions; we put boxes around the equations defining them.
-The key point is that all these sectors are rescaled by $1/w_\x$ or $1/w_\o$.
+Only these sectors contribute to $K_{ss}$. \end{itemize} There are only four assignments in Eqs.~\eqref{eq:zchannel-lin},\eqref{eq:linchan},\eqref{eq:diag1split},\eqref{eq:diag23split} which give rise to $b_L$, $b_R$ sectors satisfying both these conditions; we put boxes around them.
+The key point is that all these equations contain rescalings by $1/w_\x$ or $1/w_\o$.
 Choosing $w_\x$ and $w_\o$ large we will suppress them and achieve $\|K_{ss}\|<1$.
 The remaining sectors do not matter since they either do not contribute to $b'$ at linear order, or contribute only to $K_{sn}$ and not to $K_{ss}$.

 This is also a good moment to see why we needed to disentangle.
 If we did not cancel the diagrams \eqref{eq:aa-prob} by the disentangler, we would need additional $b_L$, $b_R$ sectors to reproduces them.
 But both halves of those diagrams belong to special sectors, hence they both contribute to $K_{ss}$.
 Therefore, there would be no way to achieve $\|K_{ss}\|<1$ by reweighting.\footnote{A related comment is that tensor RG maps without disentangling ("simple RG maps") typically have eigenvalue 1 perturbations at the high-T fixed point, associated with the so called CDL tensors; see \cite{paper1}.}